home-assistant/home-assistant.io/source/_posts/2023-11-06-removal-of-myq-integration.markdown

 categories: Public-Service-Announcement
 ---

 **TL;DR:** The MyQ integration will be removed from Home Assistant in release 2023.12 on December 6, 2023.
 Chamberlain Group, the owners of MyQ, have released a public statement saying they will continue blocking access to third-party apps, like the MyQ integration.
-For current MyQ users, we recommend replacing MyQ with local solutions such as the ESPHome-based [ratgdo].
+For current MyQ users we recommend [ratgdo], a device that physically connects to your MyQ garage door opener and allows you to control it locally.

 If you own a garage door opener from Chamberlain or Liftmaster, you are probably familiar with MyQ.
 It’s a cloud-based smart home brand owned by Chamberlain Group, best known for its smart garage devices.
 MyQ is also currently one of the most problematic integrations for Home Assistant users.
 The MyQ garage door opener integration has, for the past months, been in a state of [constant repair](https://community.home-assistant.io/t/the-current-state-of-myq-from-the-codeowner/630623) as the integration breaks, is fixed, and then breaks again.
 This is a direct result of actions taken by MyQ to block access from third parties.